CLAIRE-Labo/python-ml-research-template/installation/osx-arm64/README.md

 ## [TEMPLATE] Template info

 This template provides a minimal `environment.yml` file for starting a `conda` environment.
-The python version and package name have already been filled by the `fill_template.sh` script.
+The Python version and package name have already been filled by the `fill_template.sh` script.
 It remains to

 1. Specify your initial dependencies.
-   Follow the [instructions to maintain the environment](#instructions-to-maintain-the-environment) up to (including) the manual editing section.
+   Follow the [instructions to maintain the environment](#instructions-to-maintain-the-environment) up to (including) the manual editing section without actually creating the environment.
    Commit so that you can get back to this file to edit it manually.
 2. Create the environment following the user [instructions to create the environment](#instructions-to-create-the-environment) below.